High-Redshift Galaxy Candidates at $z = 9-10$ as Revealed by JWST Observations of WHL0137-08: Methods

 \subsection{High-Redshift Candidate Selection}

 We select our initial sample of high-redshift candidate galaxies using a combination of criteria using both signal-to-noise and photometric redshift measurements.
-Selecting high-redshift galaxy candidates using photometric redshifts is generally more robust than a Lyman break color-color selection, especially when using multiband photometry in a large number of filters.
-The photometric signal-to-noise (SNR) criteria are used to both ensure non-detections in filters blueward of the Lyman break and to ensure robust photometric detections in multiple filters redward of the break, which minimizes spurious noise detections.
+Measuring photometric redshifts using SED fitting is a well-established method for selecting high-redshift galaxy candidates that simultaneously uses the photometry in all bands \citep[e.g.,][]{ Bradley2014, Salmon2020, Finkelstein2022, Naidu2022, Adams2023, Donnan2023, Finkelstein2023}.
+The photometric signal-to-noise (SNR) criteria are used to both ensure non-detections in filters blueward of \Lya\ and to ensure robust photometric detections in multiple filters redward of the \Lya\ break, which minimizes spurious noise detections.
 We also visually inspect each candidate galaxy in each filter image and its best-fit SED to remove detector artifacts and other spurious sources such as diffraction spikes, misidentified parts of larger galaxies, and spurious noise close to the detector edge.

-We used the following criteria to select our initial sample of high-redshift candidates between $8.5 \le z \le 13$:
+We use a criteria similar to \cite{Finkelstein2023} to select our initial sample of high-redshift candidates while minimizing contamination from low-redshift interlopers: